matheuristic/dotfiles/software_notes.md

     somewhat easier to use; fswatch is more a file watcher but can be piped to xargs to run commands specific to the changed file(s);
-    Watch is Acme editor-specific; and Watchman has a client-server architecture and is designed as more of a per-user system service
+    Watch is Acme editor-specific; and Watchman has a client-server architecture and is designed as more of a per-user system service;
+    watchdog is mainly a library but has an optional tool watchmedo (install `watchdog[watchmedo]` via pip) similar to watchexec
   - [Zotero](https://www.zotero.org/):
     Reference management software to collect, organize, cite and share research material